Cypress Hill: Focus on solo projects, IV, crossover appeal with Skull & Bones, and Stoned Raiders (1997–2002)

 In early 1998, Sen Dog returned to Cypress Hill.
 He cited his therapist and also his creative collaborations with the band SX-10 as catalysts for his rejoining.
 The quartet then embarked on the third annual Smokin' Grooves tour with Public Enemy, Wyclef Jean, Busta Rhymes, and Gang Starr.
 Cypress Hill released IV in October 1998 which went gold in the U.S. and peaked at No. 11 on the Billboard 200.
 The lead single off the album was "Dr. Greenthumb", as it peaked at No. 11 on the Hot Rap Tracks chart.
 It also peaked at No. 70 on the Billboard Hot 100, their last appearance on the chart to date.

-In 1999, Cypress Hill helped with the PC first-person shooter video game Kingpin: Life of Crime.
-Three of the band's songs from the 1998 IV album were in the game; "16 Men Till There's No Men Left", "Checkmate", and "Lightning Strikes".
+In 1999, Cypress Hill composed the soundtrack for the PC first-person shooter video game Kingpin: Life of Crime, three of the band's songs from the 1998 IV album were in the game; "16 Men Till There's No Men Left", "Checkmate", and "Lightning Strikes".
 The group also did voice work for some of the game's characters.
 Also in 1999, the band released a greatest hits album in Spanish, Los Grandes Éxitos en Español.

 In 2000, Cypress Hill fused genres with their fifth album, Skull & Bones, which consisted of two discs.
 The first disc Skull was composed of rap tracks while Bones explored further the group's forays into rock.
 The album peaked at No. 5 on the Billboard 200 and at No. 3 on the Canadian Albums Chart, and the album was eventually certified platinum by the RIAA.
 The first two singles were "(Rock) Superstar" for rock radio and "(Rap) Superstar" for urban radio.
 Both singles received heavy airplay on both rock and urban radio, enabling Cypress Hill to crossover again. "(Rock) Superstar" peaked at No. 18 on the Modern Rock Tracks chart and "(Rap) Superstar" peaked at No. 43 on the Hot Rap Tracks chart.